Arrow BOOK

 • Complex regional pain syndrome in selected patients

-• Pain that significantly limits walking sleep work or daily activity despite other treatments
+• Pain that significantly limits walking, sleep, work, or daily activity despite other treatments

-What Is Spinal Cord Stimulation
+How Spinal Cord Stimulation Works

 What to Expect During the Procedure Pathway

-The pathway usually includes:
+The pathway usually includes several stages:

-Trial stimulation where temporary leads are placed and connected to an external stimulator for a short period
+3. Trial stimulation where temporary leads are placed and connected to an external stimulator for a short period

 The procedure is performed in a controlled clinical environment and is usually a day case or short stay depending on individual factors.